Skip to navigation Skip to content

 If the child is no longer in care of the customer, the child should be coded with left Customer Care (LCC) on the Child in Care (CHC) screen.

-If the Child Support care decision needs clarification or there is a system issue, see Table 1, Item 6.
+If the child support care decision needs clarification or there is a system issue, see Table 1 > Item 6.

 Create a DOC within the MFU activity and finalise activity.
+Use Fast Note, select Auto Text, use Families > Updates > Principal Carer determination.